sdslabs/sdslabs.github.com/_posts/2014/2014-12-24-working-sdslabs-7.md

   image: aps.jpg
 ---

-_This post is seventh in the series of blog posts that members of SDSLabs' write every year to give an insight into what [SDSLabs](http://sdslabs.co) is all about._
+_This post is seventh in the series of blog posts that members of SDSLabs' write every year to give an insight into what [SDSLabs](http://sdslabs.co) is all about.
+For people interested in joining SDSLabs but are not in first year, please read this post on [how to join SDSLabs](http://blog.sdslabs.co/2014/01/how-to-join-sdslabs/)_

 ##Introduction